 Want to know the best things to do in Prague, well you have come to the right place.
-I have come put together a list of 20 Best Things to do in Prague.
+I have put together a list of Things to do in Prague.
 I've been travelling to Prague for over 20 years and have lived here 4 times.
 I visited all of these attractions on numerous occasions.
 Prague is now becoming as much of a Winter destination as well as being very much a Summer destination.

 Prague is one of the most magical cities in Europe with its glorious architecture dating back 800 years.
 The Golden period of Czech architecture was under the rule of the beloved king: Charles IV.
 He commissioned many grand projects during his reign including the magnificent Charles Bridge.
 Prague is also renowned for its excellent nightlife, Beer Gardens, huge parks and of course its cheap and excellent beer.

-1. Explore the Old Town Square
+1. Things to do in Prague - Explore the Old Town Square

 Dating back to the 10th Century, Prague Old Town Square has remained relatively unscathed considering the number of times Prague has been invaded throughout the years.
 Throngs of tourists flock to the Square every day.
 The outdoor restaurant terraces are always full.
 The Square has many examples of Prague's marvellous architecture included the Old Town Hall (which has the Astronomical Clock), Tyn Church (with its glorious spires) and the Jan Hus monument.

 2. Things to do in Prague - The Astronomical Clock